tamusandesh99/TwitchBot/README.md

     MONGODB_USERNAME: Your MongoDB Atlas database username
     MONGODB_PASSWORD: Your MongoDB Atlas database password

 Make sure to replace the placeholder values in configuration.py with your actual credentials.
+For example for CLIENT_ID: "ID"

 Setup

     Clone or download the Twitch bot source code to your local machine.